stevenixng/sunlamp-wifibutton/README.md

 To power the D1 mini, I soldered the power supply to the A/C and the other end to the D1 mini.

 ![inside](https://github.com/stevenixng/sunlamp-wifibutton/blob/master/pictures/inside.jpg "sorry for the terrible graphics")

 ## home assistant entry in switches.yml
+I have my configuration split up into separate files like switches.yml.
+This example should be enough to go on if you have been messing with Home Assistant.

 ```
   - platform: mqtt
     name: "sunlamp"